Citable benchmarks

 Why ROAS vs ROI Matters

 Many brands optimize for ROAS without checking ROI.
 If your margin is 30%, a 3x ROAS means you barely break even; a 2x ROAS loses money.
 Use ROAS to compare channels and creative; use ROI to decide where to allocate budget and whether a campaign is worth scaling.
-For multi-channel comparison, use our Social Media ROAS Calculator and Marketing Channel ROI Comparator.
+For multi-channel comparison, use our ROAS Calculator and Digital Marketing Budget Calculator.